Continuous Deployment vs. Continuous Delivery - Which is Better?

 Continuous Delivery and Deployment with Weave GitOps

 Weave GitOps is a packaged GitOps solution from Weaveworks, pioneers of the model and creators of the term ‘GitOps’ itself.
 Powered by the CNCF project Flux, it allows you to set up a software pipeline or bring an existing pipeline under GitOps control, to deliver new software features and updates much faster, without compromising on compliance, security, or stability.

 One of the easiest ways to try GitOps, Weave GitOps offers a range of benefits, including:

 Improved security, thanks to the elimination of manual kubectl commands for applying updates.

 Reduced configuration drift, because the production cluster is always monitored against your application’s desired state in Git.

 Increased consistency and standardization, with consistent, end-to-end workflows.

 Weave GitOps is open source, allowing you to explore the potential of GitOps without licensing or support fees.
 Weave GitOps Enterprise adds commercial support and additional features for organizations planning to use GitOps at scale.

 Find out more about the easiest and most cost-effective way to manage your CI/CD pipeline.
-For a live demo and to discuss how GitOps could transform the way that your organization delivers software, contact a member of our team today.Contact us now
+For a live demo and to discuss how GitOps could transform the way that your organization delivers software, contact us today.Contact us now